 Meanwhile, a traditional marketing mix uses promotion as a tool to put all information about products and services in front of the customers; it still seems hard to a niche market.
 That is the reason why communication – the last one of the 4C model – is more favorable.
 With the development of the internet and social media, communication operates as a much broader focus on the entire buying experience.

 In that regard, the 4Cs of marketing model works toward establishing a dialogue with the prospects, understanding their wants and needs, and urging them to take action immediately.
 There is more than just a “give-and-take” relationship between buyer and seller.
 Considering advertising as a form of communication can help a marketer understand their audiences better, which indirectly contributes to boosting sales and customer loyalty.
+Companies increasingly use marketing tactics not just to promote their products, but also to find new talent.
+The use of an applicant tracking system is becoming more and more common, along with other tracking tools.

 The 4Cs of marketing is an integral part of the process of planning and executing in any business firm, as it suits better to the needs of smaller businesses that haven’t had strong brand name equity.
 Besides, people should not regard the 4Cs model as the replacement for the traditional 4Ps marketing mix, as together they can help businesses balance meeting goals and objectives with responding to the changing needs of their customers.